Proof of financial means for living expenses

-There are two ways to prove your financial means for living expenses.
+There are several ways to prove your financial means for living expenses.
 You can choose which option is most suitable or convenient for you.
 If the requirements are not met we can not accept the proof of financial means for living expenses.

 Option 1: Transfer full amount to AUAS and receive a refund

 The first option is to transfer the required amount directly into our bank account.
 You will receive a refund of the amount in the first month of your study programme.